Big Game Bound Week 18: NFL Wild Card Round

 Big Game Bound NFL analyst Ty Hallock joins us to break down some of the big matchups.
 Calling on our correspondents, Cory Curtis explains why the Titans could be a handful for the struggling Patriots and Josh Reed checks in from Buffalo to discuss the Bills-Texans game.

 “Big Game Bound,” hosted by WOOD TV8 Sports Director Jack Doles, streams every Thursday at 1 p.m.
-ET (Noon CT) .
+ET.
 If you can’t watch the stream live, you can watch episodes on demand by clicking or tapping here.